codefoster/codefoster.com/source/_posts/cssprefix.md

 ---
-title: Microsoft's Vendor Specific CSS Prefixes
+title: Microsoft&#39;s Vendor Specific CSS Prefixes
 categories: []
 tags: []
 date: 2001-01-01
 permalink: cssprefix
 ---

-Much of my audience, I'll presume, has at least some familiarity with CSS.
+Much of my audience, I&#39;ll presume, has at least some familiarity with CSS.

 If you have none, then let me simply say that CSS is basically a big, flat list of style and layout properties that are grouped together into rules and determined to affect certain portions of an HTML document.
 <!-- xmore -->

 I like to draw the analogy to the classic word processor, because pretty much everyone has experience with a word processor.
-When you're working on a letter to grandma and you want to emphasize that you **don't like nuts in your brownies**, you might choose to bold that text, right?
+When you&#39;re working on a letter to grandma and you want to emphasize that you **don&#39;t like nuts in your brownies**, you might choose to bold that text, right?
 So you first _select_ the important words and then you _affect_ them with a bold command.

 CSS works like that.
 You write _selectors_ that identify certain parts of your UI and then you define properties and values that _affect_ them.

 Most of the available CSS properties are governed by a standards body - the [W3C](http://www.w3c.org).
 They are a consortium of companies with a vested interest in web technologies that put their heads together and decide on the best way to do things.
-They decide things like "hey, let's do away with the <b> tag and use a <strong> tag instead because it's more semantic".
+They decide things like "hey, let&#39;s do away with the <b> tag and use a <strong> tag instead because it&#39;s more semantic".
 All of the other smart guys in the room say "good idea!" and then they spend 18 months going through the paperwork to make the standard final.
-That's a bit of exaggeration laced with cynicism perhaps, but it is frustrating sometimes that the W3C can't turn the ship quicker.
-It's a big ship.
-I'll give them that.
+That&#39;s a bit of exaggeration laced with cynicism perhaps, but it is frustrating sometimes that the W3C can&#39;t turn the ship quicker.
+It&#39;s a big ship.
+I&#39;ll give them that.

-Once you've selected your target HTML elements with a well formed CSS selector, you go about choosing properties, and in Visual Studio that leaves you somewhere like this...
+Once you&#39;ve selected your target HTML elements with a well formed CSS selector, you go about choosing properties, and in Visual Studio that leaves you somewhere like this...

 ![](/files/cssprefix_01.png)

 ...that is, Intellisense gives you an enormous list of CSS properties. _All_ of them.
 And it pretty much has to.
-There's not really a way for the tooling to know which properties you might apply.
+There&#39;s not really a way for the tooling to know which properties you might apply.
 More strongly typed UI frameworks define which properties can be applied to which UI elements, but in the world of HTML and CSS, you can apply anything to anything.
-It may not do anything or it may do something different, but you're free to do it.
+It may not do anything or it may do something different, but you&#39;re free to do it.

 If you scroll to the top of that Intellisense list, you see this...

 ![](/files/cssprefix_02.png)

 ...that is, a bunch of properties that are prefixed with -ms-.
 That means that these are Microsoft specific properties.
-We actually call them vendor specific and the syntax (a dash, a vendor code, and another dash) is part of the standard, and it's a good one in my opinion.
-It means that vendors will forever be free to do custom stuff and it will be readily apparent to everyone that it's not necessarily part of the standard.
+We actually call them vendor specific and the syntax (a dash, a vendor code, and another dash) is part of the standard, and it&#39;s a good one in my opinion.
+It means that vendors will forever be free to do custom stuff and it will be readily apparent to everyone that it&#39;s not necessarily part of the standard.

 When you see a vendor specific prefix it means one of three things: